Walsall’s Mona Lisa in the Garman Ryan Collection

 Let’s venture out of Beijing for a while.
 The Shanghai Museum focuses on pre-modern Chinese arts.
 As an institution, it has a colorful history; its collection originated from the civil war and subsequent confiscations, then was enriched by donations which came to a grinding halt during the Cultural Revolution.
 Since its establishment in 1952, it has been in three different buildings, finding its final home in 1996.

 Once more the building itself is interesting.
-Designed by Xing Tonghe and inspired by the shape of an ancient traditional bronze cooking vessel called a ding, the building has a round top and a square base, symbolizing the ancient Chinese perception of the world as “round sky, square earth”.
+Designed by Xing Tonghe and inspired by the shape of an ancient traditional bronze cooking vessel called a ding, the building has a round top and a square base, symbolizing the ancient Chinese perception of the world as a “round sky, square earth”.

 The collection is extremely varied, with sections dedicated to painting, bronze, jade, sculpture, ceramics, and calligraphy.
 You can explore them online, and the museum also shares a decent pool of interesting multimedia, including exhibition tours and lectures.